Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Materials and Methods

-The intramuscular electromyographic activity of each reinnervated muscle was measured using a micro-array described by Muceli {\it{et al.}} \cite{muceli2022blind}.
-The micro-array included 40 platinum channels (area of \SI{5357}{\micro\metre\squared}) linearly distributed with an interelectrode distance of \SI{500}{\micro\metre} over \SI{2}{\cm} of a double-sided polyimide structure \SI{20}{\micro\metre} thick.
-For each reinnervated muscle, the most myoelectrically active part of the muscle was identified through clinical examination (palpation, visual muscle contraction by performing different missing limb movement tasks related to the nerve transferred into the reinnervated muscle) and surface EMG measurements with the MyoBoy (Ottobock Healthcare Products GmbH, Duderstadt, Germany) and used as the insertion point for the micro-array.
-After disinfecting the skin, the micro-arrays were inserted acutely into the muscle at a flat angle, using a hypodermic needle of a similar size to those used in conventional concentric needle recordings.
-The needle was then removed while ensuring the micro-array stood in place in the muscle.
-The entire insertion procedure was aided by using a portable ultrasound scanner.
-The micro-array was removed at the end of the experimental session, and the skin was disinfected.
-A detailed insertion procedure is reported in Section 1 of the Supplementary material.
+A microelectrode array, described by Muceli {\it{et al.}} \cite{muceli2022blind}, was used to probe each reinnervated muscle.
+The microelectrode array consists of a double-sided polyimide structure \SI{20}{\micro\metre} thick, with 40 platinum channels (area of \SI{5357}{\micro\metre\squared}) linearly distributed over \SI{2}{\cm} with an interelectrode distance of \SI{500}{\micro\metre}.
+For each reinnervated muscle, the region exhibiting the highest myoelectric activity was identified through clinical examination (including palpation and visual assessment of muscle contractions during tasks involving movements of the missing limb associated with the transferred nerve) surface EMG measurements using the MyoBoy system (Ottobock Healthcare Products GmbH, Duderstadt, Germany).
+This region was selected as the insertion site for the micro-array.
+Following skin disinfection, the micro-arrays were acutely inserted into the muscle at a shallow angle using a hypodermic needle comparable in size to those employed in conventional concentric needle recordings.
+The needle was then removed while ensuring that the microelectrode array remained securely positioned within the muscle.
+The entire insertion procedure was performed using a portable ultrasound scanner.
+At the end of the experimental session, the microelectrode array was removed and the skin was disinfected.

 The EMG signals were recorded in monopolar configuration using a multichannel amplifier (Quattrocento, OT Bioelettronica, Torino, Italy) with a gain of 150 and band-pass-filtered (10-\SI{4400}{\hertz}) before being sampled at \SI{10240}{\hertz} using an A/D converter to \SI{16}{\bit}.
-The reference and ground electrodes were placed in areas of no significant myoelectric activity on the stump.
-Each microarray provided 40 active recording channels.
+The reference and ground electrodes were placed in areas of no significant myoelectric activity on the residual limb or bony parts of the shoulder.

+Two microelectrode arrays were inserted in P1 and P3, while 3 reinnervated muscles were probed in P2.